HypothesisWorks/hypothesis/hypothesis-python/docs/supported.rst

 Everything mentioned above as explicitly supported is checked on every commit with `Travis <https://travis-ci.org/HypothesisWorks/hypothesis>`__, and `Azure Pipelines <https://dev.azure.com/HypothesisWorks/Hypothesis/>`__.
-Our continous delivery pipeline runs all of these checks before publishing each release, so when we say they're supported we really mean it.
+Our continuous delivery pipeline runs all of these checks before publishing each release, so when we say they're supported we really mean it.

 -------------------